Battle of France: Flak

-The Germans also had an advantage in anti-aircraft guns (Fliegerabwehrkanone [Flak]).
-The totals of 2,600 88 mm heavy Flak guns and 6,700 37 mm and 20 mm.
+The Germans had an advantage in anti-aircraft guns (Fliegerabwehrkanone [Flak]), with 2,600 88 mm heavy Flak guns and 6,700 37 mm and 20 mm.
 Light Flak refers to the number of guns in the German armed forces, including the anti-aircraft defence of Germany and the equipment of training units.
 (A 9,300-gun Flak component with the field army would have needed more troops than the British Expeditionary Force.)

-The 88 mm Flak had an elevation of −3° to +85° and could therefore be used in a direct fire role, i.e. against panzers.

-The armies which invaded the west had 85 heavy and 18 light batteries belonging to the Luftwaffe, 48 companies of light Flak integral to divisions of the army and 20 companies of light Flak allocated as army troops, a reserve in the hands of HQs above corps HQs, altogether about 700 88 mm and 180 37 mm guns manned by Luftwaffe ground units and 816 20 mm guns manned by the army.
+The 88 mm Flak had an elevation of −3° to +85° and could be used as artillery i.e. against panzers.
+The armies which invaded the west had 85 heavy and 18 light batteries belonging to the Luftwaffe, 48 companies of light Flak integral to divisions of the army and 20 companies of light Flak allocated as army troops, a reserve in the hands of HQs above corps, about 700 88 mm and 180 37 mm guns manned by Luftwaffe ground units and 816 20 mm guns manned by the army.